How to Mindfully Make Important Life Decisions

 Posted June 30, 2017 | Reviewed by Lybi Ma

 Important life decisions can be challenging to make.
 They are often complicated, involving many factors, some of them with competing interests.
 The stakes may also be high, and you are right to be concerned about making the best decision possible.

 In the previous post, we looked at ways to listen to your gut, which is your “second brain,” and informs your quick gut reactions.
 Gut reactions can be important because they cut to the chase and reveal how you really feel about each option.

 But sometimes thinking seems to get you nowhere.
 Even after days of analyzing your options, you may be unable to effectively weigh the pros and cons, determine what you really want, or settle on what you think is best.
-How can you stop going around in circles?
+How do you stop going around in circles?
 Plus, sometimes our minds lead us astray.
-How can you be sure you’re not mistakenly rationalizing one option over the others due to unwarranted fear or unfounded fantasy?
+How can you be sure you’re not mistakenly rationalizing one option over others due to unwarranted fear or unfounded fantasy?

 In a word: Mindfulness.

 Mindfulness means that you are conscious and aware, focused on the present moment, and able to calmly observe and accept all your feelings, thoughts, and bodily sensations.
 Mindfulness means you’re able to pause, reflect, and listen to your inner wisdom.
 Mindfulness means that you can focus on the relevant information, know when to cut your losses, stay aware of your biases, and check your ego.
 Mounting research shows that mindfulness benefits decision-making.

 Here are ten tips on how to be mindful as you make important decisions and determine what’s best for you.